tarak6984/W_S2_Challenge/README.md

 ## 1. Setup Instructions

-### Cloning the Repository
+### Forking & Cloning the Repository
-To get started, clone the repository to your local machine.
+To get started, **hit the fork button**, and then clone the repository to your local machine.
 Cloning creates a local copy of the project on your computer.
 To clone your repository, open your terminal or Git BASH and execute:

 ```
 git clone [your-repo-url-here]